tasmota/docs/docs/AWS-IoT.md

 ### 7. Check end-to-end communication

-In the AWS IoT console, click on "**Test**" in the left panel.
+In the AWS IoT console, click on "**MQTT test client**" in the left panel.

-In the "**Subscription topic**" field, type `+/sonoff/#` then click on "**Subscribe to topic**".
+In the "**Subscribe to a topic**" field, type `+/topic/#`, `topic` being your topic name, then click on "**Subscribe**".
 This will display all MQTT messages received.
 Type a command in the Web Tasmota console, you should see MQTT message flow.

 Enjoy!